 In the year 1796, the first U.S. dimes were produced for circulation.
 Thus, I think it’s reasonable to say that this phrase’s origin happened during or sometime after that year.
 Honestly, from what I’ve read, this phrase probably originated during the 1800s.
 I say this because during this century, various newspapers had advertisements that were selling different foods for the literal price of a dime a dozen.

 What kind of foods were sold at that price?
 Based on several newspapers from this period, these foods included things like eggs, oranges, peaches, and others.
 Of course, the dime was worth more back then compared to its value today, but regardless, those still sound like great deals to me!
 Anyways, one of the newspapers that mentioned these kinds of prices was the Galveston Daily News, 1866:

 “The San Antonio Ledger says the city is well stocked with peaches at a dime a dozen.”

 So when did this phrase get its figurative meaning of ‘something that’s very common and/or of small worth’?
 It looks like this happened sometime around the 1930s.
 For example, the earliest I could find it in print being used in a such a manner.
 For example, it’s used figuratively in The Northern Miner newspaper, 1931, where it reads:

 “‘Carners,’ the old-timer said, ‘is just an overgrown clown.
 As for the others–Schaof, Baer, Paulino, Risko, Campolo–they’re nothing but ‘dime a dozen fighters.’ “

 “Smiles were a dime a dozen in the Yankee clubhouse.
 Even Colonel Ruppert, owner of the club, was so stated he went from player to player shaking hands.”

 Here is an example of this phrase used in a sentence:

-Tip: There are plenty more common phrases on here for you to read about.
-Use the menu at the top to find them.
+Tip: There are plenty more of common English phrases on here, hundreds of them even!
+To find them, just use the menu at the top.